roeldev/go-sdl2-experiments/README.md

 Package `sdlkit` contains basic building blocks when using `SDL2` with go.
 It uses `github.com/veandco/go-sdl2` at its base and builds upon it.
-This package is not a game or physics engine.
+This package is not necessarily a game or physics engine, but does provide enough common structs and functions to easily make your ideas become a reality.

 ```sh
 go get github.com/go-pogo/sdlkit